 Today, we have even more advanced forms of rating heat.
 A more modern method of testing the spiciness of hot peppers is the use of HPLC (high performance liquid chromatography).
 This type of test is considered to be the most accurate method in determining the amount of capsaicinoids (the pepper’s spicy component) that are present.

-Since HPLC is a very complex and expensive process, I will be returning to the Scoville Scale to depict just how hot the peppers available at the market are.
+Since HPLC is a very complex and expensive process, let’s just stick to the Scoville Scale to depict just how hot much pain we can expect from our pepper experience.

 The Science Behind Spice

 As mentioned before, spice is considered to be a subjective concept, since everyone’s tolerance levels vary.
 What’s even more interesting is how spice affects the human body, and what chemicals are produced during the process of eating something extremely spicy.

 The chemical responsible for the spicy sensation is called Capsaicin.
 According to NOVA, “Capsaicin is the chemical responsible for the “heat” in chili peppers.
 Like many over-the-counter muscle rubs—think “IcyHot”—capsaicin can bring on both tingling sensitivity and numbness.”

 One common misconception about spicy peppers is that the capsaicin is held within the seeds, making the seeds the spiciest part of the pepper, when in fact it’s the placenta, the membrane surrounding the seeds, that carries the heat.

 So what exactly happens to our bodies when we encounter the heat?
 When in contact with capsaicin, our nervous system sends out responses that activate our senses of touch and smell.

 The receptors that block topical pain signal to you that you are being burned when eating a spicy pepper, altering and heightening the sensitivity of your taste buds and the sensations in your mouth.